peterdemin/peterdemin.github.io/content/formatting-with-vim.md

 Also I want to mention [janko-m/vim-test] which starts testing framework.

-I believe it is the simpliest extension interface for among all editors I ever used.
+I believe it is the simpliest extension interface among all editors I ever used.

 [janko-m/vim-test]: https://github.com/janko-m/vim-test